 Keep on going and you will be rewarded with magnificent panoramas of the entire Oak Creek Canyon area, a diverse ecosystem consisting of colorful rock formations and lush green forests of ponderosa pines, sycamore, and cypress trees.
 For your immense effort, you will enjoy some of the top views of any hike in the Northern Arizona region.
 And do not forget to fill up your water bottle with natural spring water at the tap located just across the road (also where you will park your car).
 Treat yourself to a healthy breakfast at Indian Gardens pre-hike, located just a few miles down the road.

 Difficulty: Hard due to the steep inclines & high elevation

 Location: Milepost 387 on Hwy 89a (Oak Creek Canyon drive).
 Notice the parking area near the spring water tap (you will see many other cars parked along the side due to the popularity of this natural spring).

 More info & pics from the Cookstove Trail

-Along this fabulous trail, you will get to take in so many of Sedona’s stunning rock formations, all of which are named after the shape they resemble.
-This hike in particular will give you the best views of Coffeepot Rock named as so because it resembles a coffeepot.
+Along this fabulous trail, you will get to take in awe-inspiring vistas of Sedona’s stunning rock formations.
+This hike in particular will give you the best views of Coffeepot Rock (named as so because it resembles a coffeepot).
 If you look closely at the photo above, you can make out the coffee spout and lid.
-For a shorter, more scenic, & a more of a challenge, you have the option of connecting this trail with the Sugarloaf Summit trail, where you will climb a steep, yet short 0.2 mile climb up to an amazing overlook with more breathtaking 360 degree red rock vistas in every direction.
-It’s a must if you are up for a little more of a challenge.
+Also, you have the option of connecting this trail with the Sugarloaf Summit trail.
+Sugarloaf is a short, yet steep 0.2 mile climb up to an amazing overlook with more breathtaking 360 degree red rock vistas in every direction.
+It’s a must-do if you are up for a little more of a challenge.

 Difficulty: Easy (Moderate if you combine with the Sugarloaf Summit)